CyberRacc/batch-frames-extract/README.md

 ## Warning ##

-This script will extract every single frame from ALL videos in the input folder at original resolution into .png files, if you have a bunch of 20 minute 1080p videos, you will get a HUGE folder, please make sure you have plenty of storage space before-hand.
+This script will extract every single frame from ALL videos in the input folder at original resolution into .png files, if you have a bunch of 20 minute 1080p videos, it can take up A LOT of space!
+Please be careful!

 ## How to use ##